Modifying the fixed high speed jet in a 2 stroke paramotor

 An alternative way to adjust the high range is to change the pop-off pressure.
-However changing the pop-off pressure is difficult because the range of springs available is limited and most have no way of accurately measuring and evaluating the force of the spring.
-For these reasons, I do not recommend changing out or modifying the OEM metering lever spring.
-Adding shims under the spring is more predictable but the entire range of the fuel/air ratio is changed which, sometimes, is not preferable.
+Changing the pop-off pressure by changing out the spring is difficult because the range of springs available is limited and accurately measuring and evaluating the force of the spring is not practical.
+Adding shims under the spring is more predictable but the entire range of the fuel/air ratio is changed.
+That is, the midrange may run too lean if the high range is leaned out and vice versa.
+For these reasons, I do not recommend changing out or modifying the OEM metering lever spring or adding shims.

 #30 or #27 AWG magnet wire insulated or non-insulated (the paint insulation will eventually be dissolved by the fuel running through it).
 You can always use what you have on hand but you must have some means of measuring its diameter e.g. a digital caliper.
 Any copper wire will do as long as you know its size and it is small enough.
 Electronics supply stores generally have magnet wire in stock.
 Ordinary lamp cord often has strands that are very close to the right size i.e. #27.